Please refer to the UCSB General Catalog to review our Program's major requirements, faculty, course descriptions, and more.

 Students intending to become a Communication major are strongly encouraged to declare Pre-Communication as their major.
 "Pre-Comm" may be declared at any time before the pre-major is completed, but doing so earlier gives students priority during registration to enroll in pre-major courses.
 Upon completion of the pre-major course requirements with a 3.00 GPA or higher and no grade lower than a C-, students can be admitted to full major status, generally prior to the accumulation of 100 units, but not after the completion of 144 units.
 Admission to the pre-major does not guarantee admission to the Communication major, regardless of the number and outcome of upper division Communication units taken.
 The full major must be declared separately.
 Students are advised to submit to the Undergraduate Advising Office the necessary form to declare the full major during the quarter in which they are enrolled in their last pre-major class.
 Students will then be notified in a timely manner of their status regarding the major, including their admittance to the major, their eligibility to appeal their status, or their necessity to choose another major.

-If a student has taken an introductory statistics course at UCSB other than Communication 87 (PSTAT 5A, 5LS, or Psychology 5), the grade received in that course will automatically count towards the Communication pre-major GPA.
+If a student has taken an introductory statistics course at UCSB other than Communication 87 (PSTAT 5A or 5LS), the grade received in that course will automatically count towards the Communication pre-major GPA.
 Communication 87 may not be taken after other lower-division courses in statistics.

 **NOTE FOR PRE-PSYCH & BRAIN SCIENCES AND PRE-COMM DOUBLE MAJORS**

 As of Spring 2018, students who are declared double majors with Pre-Psych & Brain Sciences and Pre-Comm will have the following option in terms of our Research Methods pre-major requirement: